Jalopy-Tech/Sacada/README.md

 2. Run the archive executable in WINE to extract the folder "sacad-win64" into an easily accessible location for Windows. e.g. "C:\\" so that the folder is "C:\\sacad-win64".

-3. When using WINE, the Windows PATH can be set using the Linux environement variable WINEPATH.
+3. When using WINE, the Windows PATH can be set using the Linux environment variable WINEPATH.
 Add the following line to your .profile file:

     `export WINEPATH="c:\\sacad-win64"`